Getting your mouse settings just right in Fortnite will not only help your aiming but improve your general performance too.

 - Uncheck the “Enhance Pointer Precision” box.

-How to find the right DPI setting for you
+How to find the right DPI setting for Fortnite

-DPI stands for Dots Per Inch, which means that a mouse set at 1000 DPI will move 1,000 pixels for every inch that you pass it across your mouse mat.
+DPI stands for Dots Per Inch.
+This means that a mouse set at 1000 DPI will move 1,000 pixels for every inch that you pass it across your mouse mat.

-When it comes down to shooters like Fortnite: Battle Royale, it’s wise to choose a DPI setting between 400-1000 DPI.
-It depends very much on your own personal preferences but anything higher than this may prove too sensitive for lining up those precision headshots with ease.
+When it comes to shooters like Fortnite: Battle Royale, it’s wise to choose a DPI setting between 400-1000 DPI.

-Having a lower DPI setting means that you’ll need to move your mouse when shooting targets, while aiming with a higher DPI will only require small mouse adjustments to achieve the same goal.
+Having a lower DPI setting means that you’ll need to move your mouse when shooting targets.
+Aiming with a higher DPI will only require small mouse adjustments to achieve the same goal.

-Personally, we find it easier to aim using a lower DPI as it allows us to deliver measured mouse movements with larger arm gestures.
-We recommend giving both options a try while shooting targets in-game, and seeing which sensitivity you prefer.
+We find it easier to aim using a lower DPI.
+This allows us to deliver measured mouse movements with larger arm gestures.
+We recommend giving both options a try while shooting targets in-game.
+See which sensitivity you prefer.

 Open up the settings menu and click on the “Game” tab to bring up all the sensitivity options.

-From here it’s a case of experimenting with different sensitivities and finding the perfect balance for you.
+From here it’s a case of experimenting with different sensitivities until you find the perfect balance for you.

 The key PC settings you’ll need to pay attention to are: